Ara0n/pyscandl/README.md

 - `.keep_full_chapter()` download the images of the chapter (like with the `-k` option)
 - `.next_chapter()` goes to the next available chapter
 - `.fetcher` where the corresponding fetcher is stored, usefull if conversing with it directly

+## credits
+- Roméo for the help with the rework of fanfox, especially for the reverse engineering of fanfox.net